jiahao42/jiahao42.github.io/index.md

 <summary>2020.06-2023.04: <em>Program analysis & Malware hunting</em> @Google Android Security</summary>

 1. Hunted Android malware using *Static Analysis* and *ML*.
-2. Worked on *Decompiler* and its large-scale pipeline.
+2. Worked on *Decompiler* and its large-scale pipeline (it scans all the apps on Google Play per day).
 3. Built a *cloud-based web IDE* for reverse engineers to search/navigate/compare decompiled code.
 4. I also worked on *semantic code diff*, trying to defeat code obfuscation. *GPT-3.5* blew my mind, I sensed a paradigm shift and changed team.